SurenderHarsha/Secret-Hitler/README.md

 ### The Interface
 The GUI is made using Pygame's native library found [here](https://www.pygame.org/news).
 We take the help of Mlsolver package to create and solve Kripke Models which can be found [here](https://github.com/erohkohl/mlsolver).

 The game consists of two modes -  Zero order and First Order.
 Since models do not need to be updated in zero order simulation, there can be 5-9 players in it, whereas the first order simulation can support only 5-6 players max.

+#### Usage
 In the menu screen, the number of players can be entered by pressing the numbers 5-9 on the keyboard and then clicking on either zero order or first order to start the simulation.
+(Warning: First order can support only a max of 6 players, anymore and the simulation will stop responding).

+For zero order simulation, the simulation runs and ends, since there are no model updates, the simulation cannot be paused or inspected, it shows one single flow of the game.

+For first order simulation, after the kripke models have been generated, the simulation can be paused anytime by pressing **SPACEBAR** on the keyboard, you will see a message on the console confirming if the game is paused.
+While the game is paused, you can inspect each agent's knowledge about the other players by hovering the mouse over their body.
+Pressing **SPACEBAR** again resumes the game with a confirmation message in console.
+The game runs in a single flow and ends with either party victory.

+#### Demo